POEMS

 And in their simplicity they show how light

-You can think about things in a classical pavilion.
+You can think about things in a stately pavilion.

 You’re expected to think about things here —